 “Health and healing are difficult to define, but health may be described as a condition of satisfactory functioning of the whole organism.
 The words health, wholeness and holiness are closely linked in origin.
 Healing may, therefore, be described as the process by which a living organism, whose functions are disordered, is restored to health or ‘made whole’; that is to say, returns to complete functioning.
 In a sense, all healing maybe considered to be Divine.
 Many aspects of healing are still outside our present knowledge, and this we should honestly and humbly admit.”

-Healing is as much mystery as it is science.
-The experience of healing and the ministry of healing is as old as humanity itself.
-In today’s scientific 21st century, the promotion of the church’s ministry of healing within both the parish setting and publicly funded institutions such as hospitals, long-term care facilities and prisons remains one of the most challenging opportunities of living out the diocesan vision of building communities of hope and compassion.
+Healing is as much mystery as science.
+The experience and ministry of healing are as old as humanity itself.
+In the scientific 21st century, promoting the Church’s ministry of healing in the parish setting and in publicly funded institutions (hospitals, long-term care facilities and prisons) is one of the most challenging opportunities of living out our vision of building communities of hope and compassion.

 In our Diocese

-- The laying on of hands.
-This ministry is currently restricted to ordained clergy.
+- The laying on of hands (currently restricted to ordained clergy)

 - Anointing with oil: considered a sacramental act and restricted to either ordained clergy or licensed lay anointers

 - Pastoral visiting: both generalized and specific therapeutic care offered by qualified clergy and lay pastoral visitors

 - Faith community nursing: a growing field of specialized nursing that operates within a parish or faith community, promoting health, healing and wholeness